 In this research, we reformulate the PDHG algorithm proposed in \cite{liu2024first} by introducing a quadratic regularization term to solve implicit schemes of RD equations.
 Theoretically, we establish unique existence results for the time-implicit schemes of general RD equations.
 We further prove the exponential convergence for both the PDHG flow and the proposed discrete-time PDHG algorithm.
 In addition, we show that the convergence rates are independent of the grid size $N_x$.
 Our theoretical results are also supported by numerous numerical experiments.
 We test the proposed PDHG method via four different types of reaction-diffusion equations.
 Based on these numerical examples, we verify the optimal (or near-optimal) way to set the hyperparameters of our algorithm.
 We also verify the efficiency of our method by comparing it with several classical root-finding algorithms, such as the nonlinear SOR method, the fixed point method, and Newton's method.

-We end the discussion by mentioning three important future directions. \begin{itemize} \item The convergence rate achieved in this research is not the sharpest rate.
+We end the discussion by mentioning important future directions. \begin{itemize} \item The convergence rate achieved in this research is not the sharpest rate.
 Can we establish a sharp convergence rate in terms of the algorithm's hyperparameters? \item Currently, all of the proposed preconditioners are time-independent.
 How can we design a more sophisticated time-dependent preconditioner to assist the convergence of the generalized PDHG algorithm? \item As we accumulate multiple time intervals together to formulate a saddle-point scheme for the root-finding problem, we cancel the causalities among different time nodes.
-Will this causality-free optimization strategy render the possibility of parallel computing for the proposed PDHG time-implicit solvers? \end{itemize}
+Will this causality-free optimization strategy render the possibility of parallel computing for the proposed PDHG time-implicit solvers? \item {While the proposed algorithm performs efficiently on reaction-diffusion equations, we aim to extend our approach to simulate general equations in physical modeling, including Fokker-Planck equations and their generalizations in complex systems.} \item {Extend the proposed primal-dual approach to nonlinear, high-dimensional equations by integrating deep learning algorithms.} \end{itemize}